aura-automation/aura-automation.github.io/docs/contributing.md

 permalink: /docs/contributing/
 ---

-So you've got an awesome idea to throw into Jekyll.
+So you would like to contribute.
 Great!
 Please keep the following in mind:

 * If you're creating a small fix or patch to an existing feature, just a simple